-Another option that is available is cleaning the ontology - which will delete all the information from the ontology, and saving it to a file - which will save the data in the ontology in OWL Lite format.
+Other options available are cleaning the ontology (deleting all the information from it) and saving it to a file in one of the supported formats.

-10.3 GATE's Ontology Viewer
+10.4 GATE's Ontology Editor

-The ontology support in GATE also includes a simple viewer that can be used to navigate an ontology and quickly inspect the information relating to any of the objects defined in it - classes, instances and their properties.
+GATE's ontology support also includes a viewer/editor that can be used to navigate an ontology and quickly inspect the information relating to any of the objects defined in it- classes and restrictions, instances and their properties.
+Also, resources can be deleted and new resources can be added through the viewer.

-Figure 10.2: The GATE Ontology Viewer
+Figure 10.1: The GATE Ontology Viewer